kehessen/Icarus/README.md

 # [Icarus](https://github.com/kehessen/Icarus/releases/latest)

-A Minecraft Plugin focused on adding some fun combat mechanics.\
+A Minecraft Plugin focused on adding some combat mechanics.\
 There is a resource pack which adds custom sounds (fow now just the lock-on sound for the turret), but the plugin will work perfectly fine without it.

-Some crafting recipes are available from the start, others are discovered by crafting / obtaining certain items\
+Some crafting recipes are available from the start, others are discovered by crafting / obtaining certain items.
+\
-The **entity-activation-range for misc** has to be set to ~160-200 for the turret shots to look good, otherwise the arrows will start to group up instead of constantly firing
+The **entity-activation-range for misc** has to be set to ~160–200 for the turret shots to look good, otherwise the arrows will start to group up instead of constantly firing.

-_Many features are configurable in the config.yml file_
+_Many features are configurable in the config.yml file._

 ### TPA and Spawn